Roll the dice & look before you leap: Going beyond the creative limits of next-token prediction: Open-ended algorithmic tasks two types of creativity

 \subsubsection{Sibling discovery}

-This task involves an implicit, bipartite $\graph$ made of parent vertices $\mainvertices = \{A, B, C, \hdots \}$ each neighboring a corresponding set of children $\neighbor(A) = \{a_1, a_2, \hdots, \}$, $\neighbor(B) = \{ b_1, b_2, \hdots \}$ and so on.
-We define $\coherence(\seq)$ to hold true on sibling-parent triplets of the form $\seq = (\gamma, \gamma', \Gamma)$ such that $\gamma, \gamma' \in \neighbor(\Gamma)$.
+This task involves an implicit, bipartite $\graph$ with parent vertices $\mainvertices = \{A, B, C, \hdots \}$ each neighboring a set of children $\neighbor(A) = \{a_1, a_2, \hdots, \}$, $\neighbor(B) = \{ b_1, b_2, \hdots \}$ and so on.
+We define $\coherence(\seq)$ to be true on sibling-parent triplets of the form $\seq = (\gamma, \gamma', \Gamma)$ such that $\gamma, \gamma' \in \neighbor(\Gamma)$.
 We then consider a uniform distribution $\distr$ over all coherent strings $(\gamma, \gamma', \Gamma)$ for a fixed graph $\graph$.
-The model witnesses i.i.d samples from this distribution.
+The model witnesses i.i.d samples from $\distr$.
 During test-time, the model must maximize algorithmic creativity (Eq~\ref{eq:novelty}) by generating novel parent-sibling triplets based on its in-weights knowledge of $\graph$.
 Note that the model is not provided the graph in-context as this would sidestep a core computational step in combinational creativity: recalling facts from a large memory (see \S\ref{sec:incontext-graph}).
 The hope is that the model infers and stores the pairwise adjacencies of $\graph$ in its weights (given sufficient data).
 Full dataset description is in \S\ref{sec:data-description} and Fig~\ref{fig:combinational_creativity-detail}.

 We view this task as an abstraction of the wordplay example.
 One can think of the parent $\Gamma$ as the ``punchline'' that delivers a connection between otherwise non-adjacent vertices, in the same way \texttt{sneaker} surprisingly connects the otherwise non-adjacent words, \texttt{spies} and \texttt{shoes}.